amzn/amazon-marketing-stream-examples/README.md

 * `cdk deploy`      Deploys this stack to your default AWS account/region
 * `cdk diff`        Compares deployed stack with current state
 * `cdk docs`        Opens CDK documentation
+* `cdk destroy`     Destroys this stack to your default AWS account/region

 ## Using the Stream subscription management command line tool <a name="stream-subscription-cli-tool"></a>